Axway/amplify-central/content/en/docs/integrate_with_central/api_server.md

 ...
 ```

-When an object is created in the system 2 things can happen depending on who is creating it.

-When **Central Admin** user creates object, only Central Admin can modify this object

 #### Access Control List

 Access Control List or ACL allows an owner to share with other person the object.
 The sharing can be: